decentraland/documentation/content/creator/sdk7/publishing/publishing.md

 - **spawnPoints**: A set of coordinates inside the scene (relative to the scene's base parcel) where players spawn into.
 By default players spawn onto the _0,0,0_ location of the scene (bottom-left corner).
 Use this to start out in a specific location, set a region to prevent players from overlapping with each other when they first appear.

-- **rating**: This is used to classify the content of your scene based on its appropriateness for different age groups (`T` for Teen or `A` for Adults).
+- **rating**: This is used to classify the content of your scene based on its appropriateness for different age groups (`T` for Teens or `A` for Adults).
 It helps in filtering content for players.

 {{< hint warning >}}
 **📔 Note**:  See [scene metadata]({{< ref "/content/creator/sdk7/projects/scene-metadata.md" >}}) for more details on how to set these parameters.